 Compared to traditional machine vision systems, deep learning models achieve far greater performance, robustness, and flexibility.
 Hence, deep learning is the gold standard for most modern vision systems.
 The technology utilizes large neural networks with many hidden layers, so-called Deep Neural Networks (DNN), for feature generation, learning, classification, and prediction.

-In the automotive industry, the use of convolutional neural networks for vehicle and lane detection has recently dramatically improved.
+In the automotive industry, the use of Convolutional Neural Networks (CNNs) for vehicle and lane detection has recently dramatically improved.
 This made it possible to replace some expensive sensors, such as LIDAR, with cameras.

 The Future of AI Is at the Edge